sevonj/tiracompress/doc/testing.md

 The main function and the user interface are not tested.
 Some obvious functions, such as getters are also not tested (at least directly).

-## Sample Data

-An attempt was made to include files from a variety of categories:

-- Binary
-    - Compressed
-        - Lossy
-        - Lossless
-    - Uncompressed
-        - Contains obvious structure*
-        - Mostly random*
-- Text based
-    - Intended for human consumption
-    - Not primarily intended for humans**

-*Based on vibes and looking at them with a hex editor.
-(see for yourself by dropping a file to https://hexed.it/)

-**Even though it may be considered humand readable to some.

-TODO: Write down file types' categories.

 ## Coverage

 Coverage report from friday, 2025-10-03: